gophish/user-guide/installation.md

 |admin_server.key_path     | example.key     | Path to SSL Private Key         |

 ## Creating SSL Certificate and Private Keys
+> Note: As of 0.3-dev, Gophish will by default create a self-signed certificate for the admin panel, so this steps would be optional.

 It’s a good idea to have the admin server available over HTTPS.
 While automatic SSL cert/key generation will be included in a later release, for now let’s take a look at how we can leverage openssl to generate our cert and key for use with gophish (this assumes you already have openssl installed!)